I couldn’t wait any longer.

 While the flavor combo sounded intriguing, the actual ice cream left a little to be desired.
 I’m a huge chocolate fan and in this particular version, the basil over-powered my beloved chocolate.
 Basically, to me, it tasted like basil ice cream that happened to be brown.
 But it was an incredible start of an idea that I’ve been saving in my brain bank all winter long.

 The end result is quite possible my favorite thing ever.
 EVER.
 It’s richly chocolate, like eating a high-percentage chocolate bar, with just an interesting twinge of basil.
 It’s an intriguing flavor that I find incredibly addictive.
-Which is okay, because it clocks in only at around 200 calories and 2 grams of fat per 1/2 cup serving.
-Even better?
-It is so chocolately, that 1/2 cup is all you need.

 This one is an excellent one to use to officially welcome you to ice cream maker season.
 Go get your sorbet on.